kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014-04-18-logo-design.md

 ---
-title: 'The Design of My New Logo'
+title: "The Design of My New Logo"
 slug: logo-design
 author: Stefan Imhoff
 date: 2014-04-18T19:00:00+02:00
-description: 'Insight into the design of my new logo and Rakkan: idea, research and a short digression on the Chinese script.'
+description: "Insight into the design of my new logo and Rakkan: idea, research and a short digression on the Chinese script."
-og_image: 'assets/images/articles/2014/logo-design/rakkan.jpg'
+og: "assets/images/articles/2014/logo-design/rakkan.jpg"
-categories: ['design', 'personal']
+categories:
+  - "design"
 ---

 Since a logo is one of the essential elements that recognize a website, I wanted from the beginning to design a logo that fits the theme of the rest of the design of the site.